-Weather-Health Alert System A Weather-Health alert system 2 is run by UKHSA in partnership with the Met Office.
+A Weather-Health alert system 2 is run by UKHSA in partnership with the Met Office.
 The heat- health alert (HHA) operates from 1 June to 30 September and the cold-health alert (CHA) operates from 1 November to 30 March.
 Both systems are based on the Met Office forecasts and data.
-Depending on the level of alert, a response will be triggered to communicate the risk to the NHS England, government, and public health system.
+Weather-Health Depending on the level of alert, a response will be triggered to communicate the risk to the NHS Alert System England, government, and public health system.
 Advice and information for the public and health and social care professionals, particularly those working with at-risk groups.
-This includes both general preparation for hot or cold weather and more specific advice when a severe heatwave or cold weather has been forecast wмо World Meteorological Organisation - the specialised agency of the United Nations for meteorology (weather and climate), operational hydrology and related geophysical sciences.
+This includes both general preparation for hot or cold weather and more specific advice when a severe heatwave or cold weather has been forecast Weather DataHub service offers access to detailed and customisable weather data.
+This API data WDH channel will ultimately become the single point of access for all Met Office Public Task weather data, replacing both Met Office DataPoint and Wholesale Data Services.
+World Meteorological Organisation - the specialised agency of the United Nations for WMO meteorology (weather and climate), operational hydrology and related geophysical sciences.
 It is an intergovernmental organization with a membership of 193 Member States and Territories.